 Speaking in Tongues was another critical and commercial success for Talking Heads, with critics and fans alike considering it a worthy successor to Remain in Light; both albums are nowadays considered the band's creative peak.
 As of 2020, the albums sits at No. 1136 on Acclaimed Music's dynamic list of the 3000 most critically praised albums.
 Speaking in Tongues was also the band's highest-charting on the U.S. Billboard 200, peaking at number 15, and their fastest-selling, going double-platinum in the United States in just three years; it was also certified platinum in Canada and New Zealand.
 Lead single "Burning Down the House", meanwhile, was the band's biggest commercial hit; peaking at number 9, it was their only single to reach the U.S. Billboard Top Ten.
-The tour conducted to support the album, a tour which turned out to be their last, was also a massive critical and commercial success, being immortalized in the now-iconic concert film Stop Making Sense.
+The tour conducted to support the album, a tour which turned out to be their last, was also a massive critical and commercial success, being immortalized in the now-iconic concert film Stop Making Sense in 1984.

 Speaking in Tongues produced three singles: "Burning Down the House", "Swamp" (released exclusively in the Netherlands, Australia, and South Africa), and "This Must Be the Place (Naive Melody)".

 - "Burning Down the House" (4:01)